Allan and the Ice-gods: Plot

 A tribe of red-bearded warriors attacks and is defeated.
 Wi also kills an aurochs.
 When he rejects the ice-gods for Laleela's faith, the tribe demands someone from his household be sacrificed.
 After some deliberation, Wi offers himself as sacrifice.
 Before the sacrifice takes place, the ice-gods thaw and the glacier they were frozen in plows through the tribe.
 The Ice Age is ending.
 Wi and his companions leave the tribe and sail south but are caught in the rapids.
 Wi, noticing that their boat is overburdened, stays on an ice flow.
 Pag swims back to him.
 It is at this point that Allan and Good awaken.

 Allan and Good discuss their adventure.
 They determine that Good was Moananga, Laleela was Luna Ragnall, and Allan’s sometime companion Hans was the outcast Pag.
 Allan surmises that they are not actually experiencing past lives, but that the taduki drug has “the power of awakening the ancestral memory which has come down to us with our spark of life through scores of intervening forefathers.”
 He also guesses that Wi and his companions dwelt in Ice Age Scotland, 500,000 or 50,000 years ago, and that Laleela came from southern Ireland or northern France.

 Reception

 David Pringle gave Allan and the Ice-Gods two stars out of four.

+Influence

+Philip José Farmer and Christopher Paul Carey used characters and plot elements from Allan and the Ice-Gods in their Khokarsa series of prehistoric adventure novels, a body of fiction which in Farmer's words "represents an amalgamation between [the works of] Burroughs and Haggard."
+The writers also incorporated into their series elements from other works by Haggard: She (1887), Allan Quatermain (1887), Nada the Lily (1892), and She and Allan (1921).